benchopt/benchopt/doc/benchmark_workflow/write_benchmark.rst

 Python solver
 ~~~~~~~~~~~~~

-The simplest solvers to use are solvers written in pure
+The simplest solvers to use are solvers using `Python <https://www.python.org/>`_ code.
-`Python <https://www.python.org/>`_ without any compiled
-code.
-They are typically written in `Numpy <https://numpy.org/>`_
-with no other dependencies.
 Here is an example:

 .. literalinclude:: ../../benchopt/tests/test_benchmarks/dummy_benchmark/solvers/python_pgd.py